robhinds/food-science-site/recipes/_posts/2018-08-13-fourth-best-chilli-uk.md

     - Serve with rice, nachos, fajitas or whatever!
 ---

-This time last year, I was competing in one of the regional competitions for the UK Chilli Cook-off Assocation.
-An annual competition where competitors meet for 4 hours to try and create the best chilli (chilli-con-carne, but it doesn't necessarily have to be meat based!), a panel of four judges score the chillis to decide the winner.
-The winners then go through to the UK finals.
-The competitions, both regionals and finals are normally hosted by an existing food festival - so usually in a field under a marquee, with no power source and just hoping for good weather.
+For a few years, all pre-pandemic, I attended a few UK Chilli Cook-off competitions.
+An annual competition where competitors meet for 4 hours to try and create the best chilli (chilli-con-carne, but it doesn't necessarily have to be meat based!) and a panel of four judges score the chillis to decide the winner, with the winners going through to the UK finals.
+The competitions, both regionals and finals are normally hosted as part of a food festival - so usually in a field under a marquee, with no power source and just hoping for good weather.
+They were always great fun, but for one reason or another the UK Chilli Cook-Off Association seems to have paused, or at least reduced the amount of regional competitions they run.
+I keep hoping that they will re-instate them and I can get involved, but for now it seems they only do one a year, and that's down in Dorset, which is a little far for me.

-After taking bronze (third place) in the regionals earlier in the year, in the Gower Chilli Cook-off, I earned a spot in the UK finals.
-So last September I ended up competing in the UK finals of the Chilli cook off - just missing out on a spot on the podium (and a prize!) taking 4th spot, out of the 12 teams who had qualified through winning regionals. .
+Anyway, back in 2017 I managed to get on the winner's podium in the Gower Chilli Festival cook-off regional competition, which earned me a spot in the UK finals (which luckliy was relatively close to where I lived).
+So the following September I ended up competing in the UK finals of the Chilli cook off.
+The finals are basically the same format, but just a higher level of competition as they are all regional winners, thankfully the sun came out and it was another great day out.
+Unfortunately, I just missed out on a spot on the podium in the finals (and a prize!) taking 4th place (there were 12 teams competing who had qualified through winning regionals).
 <br>
 <br>
 ![UK Chilli Cook-off Score card]({{site/baseurl}}/images/chilliscorecard.jpg)

-My chilli was a fairly straight forward - a slow braise, with a range of different chilli peppers, using beef short rib, pork cheeks and chorizo.
+Anyway, this is more-or-less my championship-chilli recipe.
+A lot of this can be tweaked - the meat can be exchanged for most other slow-cook cuts of meat, the actual competition recipe uses beef short ribs, that I sear to get a nice crust, before roughly chopping and chucking in to braise.
 <br>
 <br>